 Learn about the Program Prerequisites next

-Please utilize the support resources by clicking on Support, found at the bottom of every page in the EHR Incentive Program website to address any questions you may have regarding the NY Medicaid EHR Incentive Program.
+Please utilize the support resources by clicking on Support, to address any questions you may have regarding the NY Medicaid EHR Incentive Program.